Trick TD sparks Bills in 26-15 Thanksgiving win over Cowboys

 “This is not the time for me,” said Jones, who made an in-season change when Garrett got the job in 2010.
 “I’m looking ahead at winning four or five straight.
 Every decision that I make over the next month will be with an eye in mind to get us in the Super Bowl now.”

-Allen was 19 of 24 for 231 yards and a career-best 120.7 passer rating as Bills won their third straight game and solidified their hold on an AFC wild-card spot.
+Allen, whose 15-yard run put Buffalo ahead 23-7 late in the third quarter, was 19 of 24 for 231 yards and a career-best 120.7 passer rating as the Bills won their third straight game and solidified their hold on an AFC wild-card spot.

 The second-year quarterback found the ball at the bottom of a pile after fumbling a snap on fourth-and-1 in the second quarter, quickly reached the ball over the first down spot and then stumbled forward 3 yards to the Dallas 28, pumping his arms emphatically afterward.